AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **changePhoneNumber**(`parameters`): `Promise`<[`authenticationCodeInfo`](../modules/index.types.default.md#authenticationcodeinfo-1)\>

-Changes the phone number of the user and sends an authentication code to the user's new phone number.
+Changes the phone number of the user and sends an authentication code to the user's new phone number; for official Android and iOS applications only.
 On success, returns information about the sent code

 #### Parameters